SHERIFF'S OFFICE FREQUENTLY ASKED QUESTIONS

 Call the District Office of the Deputy who took your report.
 Please have your case number and the investigator's name available, if possible.

 SHOULD I REPORT SUSPICIOUS ACTIVITY IN MY NEIGHBORHOOD?

-The Sheriff's Office depends on citizens calling to report crimes or suspicious activity.
-The receiving officer who takes your call will ask questions about the activity to determine its nature.
-The officer also will ask for descriptions of the people involved.
+The Sheriff's Office depends on residents calling to report crimes or suspicious activity.
+The responding deputy will ask questions about the activity to determine its nature.
+The deputy also will ask for descriptions of the people involved.